kazuibasou/hyper-dk-series/README.md

 ### HyperGraph class
 We introduce how to use the HyperGraph class.
-We can perform a basic analysis of a hypergraph by using this class.
+We can perform a basic analysis of a hypergraph by using this class and its functions.

-#### Initialization

 The HyperGraph class composes of three variables: